- For Students

 "Medical discoveries of tomorrow depend on the students we train today."
 Dr. Francis Collins, NIH Director

-The MRSP is designed for U.S. citizens and permanent residents currently enrolled in an accredited medical, dental, or veterinary program who have completed their core clinical rotations.
-This does not exclude students with strong research interests from applying prior to having completed their clinical rotations.
+The MRSP is designed for U.S. citizens and permanent residents currently enrolled in an accredited medical, dental, or veterinary program and are in their 2nd, 3rd, or 4th year.
+Interested students should a have strong interest in conducting basic, clinical, or translational research.

 Dental and veterinary students: due to the integrated nature of the third and fourth (clinical) years, participation in the MRSP is recommended after you have completed your second or fourth year in school.

-The MRSP is a residential program; participating scholars are required to reside in one of the available MRSP housing options.
+The MRSP is a residential program; participating scholars are required to reside in the available MRSP housing options.

 MRSP scholars will experience the full continuum of biomedical research—the bench, the bedside, between both and beyond.
 The MRSP offers: